Keeshond vs Kerry Blue Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Keeshond and Kerry Blue Terrier is one of the most significant factors in choosing between these dogs.
 Keeshond is characterized by a friendly, outgoing, lively personality, while Kerry Blue Terrier tends toward alert, spirited, people-oriented traits.
 In daily life, this means Keeshond owners typically experience a dog that leans toward friendly behavior, while Kerry Blue Terrier owners find their dog more inclined toward alert tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The "correct" temperament is the one that fits your life, not one that is objectively superior.

 Best for Families with Children